SHL Deductive Reasoning Test – A Definitive Guide With Practice Questions

 What Is a Deductive Reasoning Test?

-Companies will use a deductive reasoning test is used to evaluate how well you can use an idea that’s accepted to be true and draw a logical conclusion.
+Companies will use a deductive reasoning test to assess a candidate’s ability to use an idea that is accepted to be true and draw a logical conclusion.

 With deductive reasoning, you should come to the conclusion that all cats are warm-blooded.

-You shouldn’t confuse deductive reasoning tests with inductive reasoning tests.
-Inductive reasons tests involve using a specific observation to come to a general conclusion.
+You should not confuse deductive reasoning tests with inductive reasoning tests.
+Inductive reason tests involve using a specific observation to come to a general conclusion.

 The SHL Deductive Reasoning Test is a test that needs to be completed during a company’s recruitment process.
 The test is used to assess your thinking skills.

 The SHL deductive reasoning test has three different versions.
-There is one interactive version of this test and two non-interactive versions which multiple-choice questions.
+There is one interactive version of this test and two non-interactive versions, which come in the form of multiple-choice questions.